Sitefinity/Telerik.Sitefinity.Samples.Quantum/README.md

 You need to attach the database backup files to your SQL Server.
 To do this:

-1. Download the database backup file from: [here](https://sitefinitystore.blob.core.windows.net/files/Telerik.Sitefinity.Samples.Quantum/QuantumDB_v_130.zip)
+1. Download the database backup file from: [here](https://sitefinitystore.blob.core.windows.net/files/Telerik.Sitefinity.Samples.Quantum/QuantumDB_v_13073230.zip)
 2. Navigate to the _SitefinityWebApp_ -&gt; _App\_Data_ folder.
-3. Unzip the  **QuantumDB.zip**  file.
+3. Unzip the  **QuantumDB_version.zip**  file.
 4. In SQL Management Studio, open the context menu of _Databases_ and click _Attach..._
-5. Click the _Add..._ button and navigate to the folder where you unzipped the  **QuantumDB.zip**  file.
+5. Click the _Add..._ button and navigate to the folder where you unzipped the  **QuantumDB_version.zip**  file.
-6. Select the  **SitefinityQuantum.mdf**  file and click _OK_.
+6. Select the  **Sitefinity.mdf**  file and click _OK_.
 7. Click _OK_.

 ### **Nuget package restoration**

 The solution in this repository relies on NuGet packages with Nuget Package Restore enabled.
 Sitefinity&#39;s Nuget Repository and the instructions on how to add the Sitefinity NuGet server are available here : http://nuget.sitefinity.com/#/home.

-For a full list of the referenced packages and their versions see the packages.config: https://github.com/Sitefinity-SDK/Telerik.Sitefinity.Samples.Quantum/
+For a full list of the referenced packages and their versions see the packages.config: https://github.com/Sitefinity/Telerik.Sitefinity.Samples.Quantum/blob/master/packages.config.
-/master/packages.config.

 ### **Installation instructions:**